Lightspeed Core Providers

 - Before each request, Lightspeed checks if the token has expired

-- If expired, a new token is automatically acquired and the environment variable is updated
+- If expired, a new token is automatically acquired and cached in memory

 Token security: